LyfeOnEdge/unofficial-appstore/README.md

 Uses the switchbru/4TU team's site as a backend for image and package downloads.

 One of the main goals of this app is to provide a homebrew management tool that doesn't require the switch to access the internet.
-Especially people who always keep their switch in airplane mode.
+Especially useful for people who always keep their switch in airplane mode.

 ##### Working Stuff:
  - Dynamic Search